Gamehelptoc

 In team games, after dealing, each player exchanges one card with their team partner.
 Both partners choose a card, then the cards are exchanged.
 It is important to choose a card that is most useful for the team partner.

-nb - In team games there can be no discussion between partners about what cards are held, or suggestions/requests about how or what to play.
-In reply to a recent question for clarification, Woodruff (who introduced and designed the game here) wrote:-
+In team games there can be no discussion between partners about what cards are held, or suggestions/requests about how or what to play.
+In reply to a recent question for clarification, Woodruff (who introduced and designed the game here) wrote:

 Start Space